 February 21, 2016

-This exhibition is curated by graduate students in the Department of Art History at Virginia Commonwealth University.
+This exhibition was curated by graduate students in the Department of Art History at Virginia Commonwealth University.

 November 7, 2014